Get Close to an Island Run by Monkeys

-You will see many neat things in Puerto Rico, but wild animals are not usually one of them – except if you visit Monkey Island.
-Monkey Island (officially Cayo Santiago) is a small island, about ½ mile off of the eastern coast of Puerto Rico, that is home to about 1200 free-roaming Rhesus monkeys.
+You will see many neat things in Puerto Rico, but wild animals are not usually one of them – except if you go check out Monkey Island.
+Monkey Island (officially Cayo Santiago) is a small island, about 1 nautical mile off of the eastern coast of Puerto Rico, that is home to about 1000 free-roaming Rhesus monkeys.
 The monkeys are the offspring of an original group of monkeys imported from India that were used for scientific research in 1938.
 Operated by the University of Puerto Rico’s (UPR) Caribbean Primate Research Center (CPRC), the National Institutes of Health (NIH) and Harvard University, scientists there study the monkeys’ behavior, demographics, genetics and physiological changes.
-The island is not open to tourists, but you can get an up close view of the monkeys from the water.
-Since the water around the island is so shallow, the best viewing is from a kayak!
+The island is not open to tourists, but you can get a view of the monkeys from the water.

 I am a BIG fan of animals, so this was something I had to do!
-We recently went out one afternoon with Barefoot Travelers Rooms Adventures.
-They rent kayaks that you can use to go over to the island and view the monkeys.
-They will accompany you so that you know where to go.
+We went out one afternoon with Barefoot Travelers Rooms Adventures.
+They run a kayak tour over toward the island so you can view the monkeys.

 At no point can you step onto the island.
-These are wild animals with Herpes B and they may attack (as all the posted signs around the island state).
+There are rules in place- These are wild animals with diseases and they want to protect both the monkeys from you and you from the monkeys!
 I was happy to just sit in my kayak and watch these beautiful animals enjoy the afternoon.
 Since they are free to move around, you aren’t guaranteed to see them, but if you go at the right time or area of the islands, you have a much better chance.
 Keishya knows the best times/places and we saw about 50-100 monkeys during our 30 minutes of watching them.
 The wind must have been blowing the right way because we didn’t smell a thing.
-I can imagine if you stop in the wrong spot, 1200 monkeys can make quite a smell!
-We stayed for a while, just sitting in our kayaks and watching them do the things that monkeys do.

 When you’re done watching the monkeys you have to paddle your kayak back to the mainland.
-You have the option of heading back to the same point where you put-in, or you can take a longer trip back to the beach by Keishya and Bob’s house.
-We all decided that we were up to the challenge of the longer trip back.
-So we set off across the sea for about an hour kayak home.
-The views were beautiful, with the sun on El Yunque.
+We did the afternoon trip and the views were beautiful, with the sun on El Yunque.
 Since we were delayed in starting, the sun was beginning to set and the clouds were colorful.
-It was a lovely upper body workout.
 I really enjoyed the trip.
-All in all, we were on the water about 2 – 2½ hours.
+All in all, we were on the water about 2 hours.

-Barefoot Travelers Rooms and Adventures has several single and 1 double kayak for you to use.
-They can easily handle a group of up to 4 people.
-If you have a bigger group, they can arrange to get an additional kayak or two.
-They also provide life vests that you are required to wear.
-They also have some snorkel gear (mask, fins, snorkel) you can borrow if you are their house guest, but you’d be best off bringing your own.
-Anyway, the real attraction here is the monkeys, not the snorkeling.
+Barefoot Travelers Rooms and Adventures has several kayaks (single and double) that they use for these trips.
+They can easily handle a group of up to 6 people.
+They also provide dry bags for cameras, and life vests (that you are required to wear).
 You should also plan to bring along one bottle of water for each person in your party … all the kayaking and the sun will make you thirsty.

 Normally, when we review an activity that is not free to the public, we pay the admission price out of our own pockets.
 However, we just want you to know that the folks at Barefoot Travelers Adventures were kind enough to offer us this trip for free.
 While we don’t feel that this free ride influenced our review one way or the other, we felt that we should tell you, just as a matter of fact.